peterhendrick/steggin/README.md

 gpg: Good signature from "Peter Hendrick <peterjhendrick@gmail.com>"

-If you see the "Good signature", you can be as certain as possible that the SHASUMS file is the file I wrote.
+If you see the "Good signature", you can be as certain as possible that the SHASUM file is the file I wrote.

 You need to give yourself permission to execute the steggin.sh file.
 Type the command: